 Jefferson County has the ability to provide short term, CD Float loans, financing at a very attractive interest rate to financially secure firms with a financial need and requirement for interim funding.
+Float Loan Selection Criteria: 1.
+Cost per job; 2.
+Number of jobs; 3.
+Type of jobs; and 4.
+Relative job income expected.

 Jefferson County manages an Economic Business Loan program that provides low interest loan of up to \$350,000 to businesses for expansion.
 Loans are provided on a county-wide basis, with the goal of creating new jobs for low- and moderate-income residents of the County.
 There is a significant need for loans of this type that are frequently considered higher risk by conventional lending institutions.
 The chief obstacles to assisting businesses with a program of this type is limited capital for loans and a default rate that necessarily is above the conventional business loan default rate.
-Jefferson County will also provide micro-loans not to exceed \$25,000 to be used for working capital.